-While you should choose the value proposition that will help you stand out, you should also consider what will help you win over and keep customers.
-The lowest cost value proposition can help you win over customers initially, but it may not help you keep them; great customer service, on the other hand, will build loyal relationships that will keep people coming back to you for years to come.
+While you should choose the value proposition that will help you stand out, you should also consider what will help you win over and keep customers in times like today where consumers are more cautious during a pandemic.
+The lowest cost value proposition can help you win over customers initially, but it may not help you keep them; great customer service experiences and creative solutions, on the other hand, will build loyal relationships that will keep people coming back to you for years to come.

 2. Answer the Phone